Every day, you and I have a million different options on how we can get illustration jobs:

-The typical approach most illustrators take for getting illustration jobs revolves around waiting to “get discovered”.
-Such as creating an Instagram account and waiting for illustration jobs to find them.
+However, the typical approach most illustrators take for getting illustration jobs revolves around doing tasks to help them “get discovered”.

-Know this, in a crowded marketplace without differentiation, your marketing efforts are useless.
+In a crowded marketplace without differentiation, your efforts for finding illustration jobs are useless.

 You don't have to compete with other illustrators for the most common types of illustration jobs.

 The problem with these common illustration jobs is the crazy amount of competition.

 There are literally thousands of illustrators competing for these same jobs.

 Before you even set out on looking for illustration jobs, you need to take some time to research and determine how to to gain “uncontested market space” than engaging in crowded competition.

 A popular analogy for this is comparing your illustration business to sharks in the ocean.
 This was made popular in the book Blue Ocean Strategy.
 The premise is simple, rather than swim to where all the other sharks are eating (“red ocean”), you’re instead going to swim away and find your own fish in uncharted territories (“blue ocean”).